koalatiapp/app/README.md

 If you would like to contribute to the project, that's awesome!
 Check out the issues, pick one, and take a stab at it!

-To get a better understanding of the Koalati ecosystem, take a look at [Koalati's Contributor documentation](https://docs.koalati.com/).

 ---

 ## Code of conduct